 Network Resiliency and Availability

-Kong Konnect deployments run in hybrid mode, which means that there is a separate control plane attached to a data plane consisting of one or more data plane nodes.
+Kong Konnect deployments run either in either managed or hybrid mode, which means that there is a separate control plane attached to a data plane consisting of one or more data plane nodes.
 Control planes and data plane nodes must communicate with each other to receive and send configurations.
 If communication is interrupted and either side can’t send or receive config, data plane nodes can still continue proxying traffic to clients.

 Communication